Try now, Just pay $9.95

 There is one primary reason why Puresleep asks you 23 questions.
-From a legal standpoint the company is acting in self interest to protect their self from liability in the event that someone is injured by while using their product.
+From a legal standpoint, the company is acting in self-interest to protect their self from liability in the event that someone is injured by while using their product.

 Keep in mind that the Puresleep, like several other mandibular advancement devices, is technically a class II prescription medical device.
 You can think of this questionnaire a sort of an evaluation before they are able to sell the mouthpiece to you.
 It helps to screen out individuals who should not be using a MAD such as those with central sleep apnea, loose teeth, jaw malformations, TMD, TMJ, etc.

-Why not be upfront with the cost?
+Why not be upfront about the cost?

 Wouldn’t it be much easier if Puresleep simply told us that the cost of their mouthguard with shipping is $70?
 Why put us through the hassle of answering a seemingly endless number of questions before showing the total price?
 The answer is simple: because it helps them to sell more.

 The sales strategy that they are using is not at all new.
 In fact, it has been used for several decades.
 They capture your interests with an ultra-low carefully worded price and then reveal the true cost once you have committed and answered a long list of questions – the ole “bait and switch”.
-Unfortunately, the stop snoring industry has it’s fair share of manufacturers who use this tactic.
+Unfortunately, the stop snoring industry has its fair share of manufacturers who use this tactic.
 There are at least two other similar companies who use such tactics.

 Does the Puresleep really work?